-The TOPP-1 registry has already generated several very important publications for the understanding of pediatric pulmonary hypertension:
+The TOPP-1 registry closed in July 2015 after including 699 patients and has already generated several very important publications for the understanding of pediatric pulmonary hypertension:

 Clinical features of pediatric pulmonary hypertension: a registry study, was published in the Lancet in 2012 (Pubmed).